-The frequency list is displayed by starting a manual tuning operation with the lower left knob.
+The frequency list is displayed by pressing the "FREQ" key along the right edge of the bezel.
 It has three tabs along the top edge of the page:

-- Airport the most logical com frequencies (e.g. ATIS, ASOS, AWOS, CTAF, Tower, Ground, Clearance Delivery) associated with either the origin airport or destination airport (when airborne and more than 5nm from the origin airport). - Enroute frequencies associated with airports, ARTCC, and FSS within 40nm of the aircraft - Recent a running list of the most recent 10 com frequencies that had been selected for the Active frequency (persists across power cycles).
+- Airport the most logical com frequencies (e.g. ATIS, ASOS, AWOS, CTAF, Tower, Ground, Clearance Delivery) associated with either the origin airport or destination airport (when airborne and more than 5nm from the origin airport) - Enroute frequencies associated with airports, ARTCC, and FSS within 40nm of the aircraft - Recent a running list of the most recent 10 com frequencies that had been selected for the Active frequency (persists across power cycles).